-Within the EU-funded project INNODERM, an international research team consisting of Technical University of Munich, Humanitas University of Milan, iThera Medical GmbH, RayFos Ltd. and Sonaxis SA will develop a novel optoacoustic device for earlier non-invasive skin cancer diagnosis.
+The EU-funded project INNODERM will develop a novel optoacoustic device for earlier non-invasive skin cancer diagnosis.
+INNODERM is driven by an international research team consisting of Technical University of Munich, Humanitas University of Milan, iThera Medical GmbH, RayFos Ltd. and Sonaxis SA.

 Driven by leading dermatologists and market leading SMEs in optoacoustic and ultrasound technology, INNODERM will design and prototype a handheld, portable, scalable, label-free RSOM device for point-of care dermatology applications.
 INNODERM brings together key photonic & ultrasound technologies and will validate the technical and economic viability of RSOM in dermatology suites for fast diagnosis and skin disease monitoring.
 RSOM can go beyond the abilities of current optical or optoacoustic devices and offers a paradigm shift in dermatology imaging, substantiating successful business cases.